w3f/Grants-Program/applications/deeper_network.md

 Hui worked at Intel, Fortinet, and Palo Alto Networks, where he held positions such as R&D Manager and Chief Engineer.
 He brings more than ten years of experience in network security and operating system development.
 He spearheaded the development of the cloud firewall engine which still brings billions of dollars in annual revenue for the company.

 **Zhiwu Liu**
-Yi earned his PhD degree in Computer Science.
-He worked on Network Infrastructure at Google, where he focused on data center congestion control, network measurement, and traffic engineering.
+Zhiwu has a master’s degree in Computer Science.
+He has been engaged in the software development of high security systems, from airborne embedded software development to blockchain software development.

 **Zhuang Jin**
 Zhuang has a master’s degree in Electrical Engineering.
 He has working experience in network security, distributed system, and embedded system development.